rodrigo-medeiros/the-drum-kit/README.md

 # the-drum-kit
-The code for The Drum Kit webapp.
+The code for The Drum Kit webapp, from [Javascript30](https://javascript30.com/).